-The drill was then moved to Mountjoy Townshiip to drill a porphry/gold target.
+The drill was then moved to Mountjoy Township to drill a porphry/gold target.
 Three attemps were made with the hole being stopped at 70m after going through 60m of fine sand then into coarse gravel.
 The drill was then moved 2km north to test the strongest Caron property IP anomaly.
 The Caron hole successfully collared through 80m of overburdon.
 The drill hole intersected graphitic sediments, which generated the IP anomaly.
 A third more southerly Mountjoy Township hole planned to test the porphyry zones to the southeast was deferred to a winter program at the request of the patented surface rights owner.

 The final two holes were drilled to test the 14m wide quartz breccia close to the historical Dayton Porcupine gold zone in Deloro Township.
-See CTEC press release dated June 27, 2019.
-Both CTEC holes intersected mineralization over similar widths; the core has been logged and split - assays are pending.
-CTEC's drill program includes modern oriented core technology.
-The oriented core process slows down geological logging but provides much more accurate geology and vein orientation data.
+See CTEC press release dated September 26, 2019.
+Both CTEC holes intersected quartz breccia and sulphide mineralization over similar widths, with Hole D-19-06 intersecting 3.29 g/t Au over an estimated true width of 4.93m and Hole D-19-07 intersecting 1.51 g/t Au over an estimated true width of 3.44m.
+CTEC's core logging protocol includes the use of oriented core technology.
+While this slows the logging process somewhat, it provides much more accurate vein orientation and other structural data.